cpske/ISP/django/authentication.md

    </html>
     ```
    {% endraw %}
-   The login fields align better if you use a table instead of paragraphs.
-Perfectionists can replace `form.as_p` with this:
+   For Perfectionists: rendering the form as an html table looks nicer than paragraphs.
+You can replace `form.as_p` with this:
    {% raw %}
    ```html
      <table>